Richard-Packer/DeepPheWAS_site/docs/Data.md

 * **40006** - Cancer diagnosis (cancer registry)
 * **40005** - Date of cancer diagnosis

-In addition to the data described above some linked health care data is provided as separate files available via the **"data portal"**, field IDs listed below alongside the name inputted in the data portal to retrieve the data file:
+In addition to the data described above the majority of linked health care data is provided as separate files available via the **"data portal"**, field IDs listed below alongside the name inputted in the data portal to retrieve the data file:
 * **42040** - GP clinical event records (gp_clinical)
 * **42039** - GP prescription records (gp_scripts)
 * **41259** - Records in HES inpatient main dataset (HESIN)